Methylpropyltryptamine: Interactions

+Chemistry

+Detection

-An analytical method for its detection has been reported.
+An analytical method for MPT's detection has been reported.

+Crystal structure

 In 2019, Chadeayne et al. published the crystal structure of MPT.
 The authors describe the structure as "...a single molecule in the asymmetric unit, with an indole group that demonstrates a mean deviation from planarity of 0.015 A°."

+Analogues

+Analogues of MPT include 4-HO-MPT, 5-MeO-MPT, methylethyltryptamine (MET), ethylpropyltryptamine (EPT), ethylisopropyltryptamine (EiPT), and dipropyltryptamine (DPT), among others.